1 / 10

 "They say that with great power comes great responsibility, but is it possible to have great power, and to generate it in a really responsible way?
 Well, with an electric car, or EV for short, it sure is."

-Like all pure EVs, the MINI Electric puts out zero tailpipe emissions: what could be more responsible than that?
-However, while most small EVs feel faster than their modest power and acceleration figures suggest, MINI’s offering has the performance figures to match, making it the fun choice in the class.
+Like all pure electric cars, the MINI Electric puts out zero tailpipe emissions: what could be more responsible than that?
+However, while most small electric cars feel faster than their modest power and acceleration figures suggest, MINI’s offering has the performance figures to match, making it the fun choice in the class.
+Find out all in our MINI Electric review.

-The interior is standard MINI fare, with hugely impressive quality, attractive design, strong ergonomics and plenty of luxury toys.
-The big difference you’ll notice in the electric version is the digital instrument display behind the steering wheel in place of the regular dials, and this looks great and works well.
+The interior of the MINI Electric is standard MINI fare, with hugely impressive quality, attractive design, strong ergonomics and plenty of luxury toys.
+The big difference you’ll notice in the MINI Electric is the digital instrument display behind the steering wheel in place of the regular dials, and this looks great and works well.

-There’s another difference between regular MINIs and the electric one, too, but this one’s less positive.
-No MINI is the last word in practicality, sure, but because the car’s batteries are stored under the rear seats, rear space is even more cramped, while the boot is just as tiny.
+There’s another difference between regular MINIs and the MINI Electric, too, but this one’s less positive.
+No MINI is the last word in practicality, sure, but because the car’s batteries are stored under the rear seats, rear space is even more cramped, while the boot space is just as tiny at 211 litres.

 If you’re planning to regularly carry people or cargo, then rivals such as the Renault Zoe or Peugeot e-208 will suit you much, much better.
-Those rivals also have a considerably higher driving range, so if you’re planning to use your car for anything more than short-hop weekday commutes, then again, they’ll be a better bet than the MINI.
+Those rivals also have a considerably longer electric range compared to the MINI Electric's range of up to 145 miles, so if you’re planning to use your car for anything more than short-hop weekday commutes, then again, they’ll be a better bet than the MINI Electric.

 Other gripes?
-Well, it’s pretty rubbish that the entry-level car misses out on automatic emergency braking - a must-have safety feature in this day and age - and Android users won’t like the fact that they can’t integrate their smartphones.
+Well, it’s pretty rubbish that the entry-level MINI Electric misses out on automatic emergency braking - a must-have safety feature in this day and age - and Android users won’t like the fact that they can’t integrate their smartphones with no Android Auto available.
 However, the MINI Electric is like any other MINI in that it’s desirable, charming and likeable, and if anything, the fact that it’s electric makes it even more likeable.
+It's also relatively affordable, making the MINI Electric one of the cheapest electric cars you can buy.

 If you're looking for the standard version, you need our MINI Hatch review.

 "The cheerful retro interior design found in MINIs has always been appealing, but there was a time when the style had a negative effect on ergonomics.
-MINI has learned the lessons of the past, though, and this is no longer the case."
+MINI has learned the lessons of the past, though, and this is no longer the case with the MINI Electric."

-All the various switches - of which there are quite a few, but not too many - are well marked, fairly logically placed and easy to use.
+All the various switches on the MINI Electric - of which there are quite a few, but not too many - are well marked, fairly logically placed and easy to use.
 Physical controls for the ventilation system also mean you can make adjustments without having to delve into numerous infotainment menus.

 The scrolling wheel for the infotainment system feels like it’s set further back on the centre console than your left hand would ideally like, but it’s still easy to reach and a doddle to use.
 Even the smaller buttons on the steering wheel are straightforward to operate.

-The seats are very supportive, and thanks to bags of adjustment for both the driver’s seat and steering column, finding a comfortable driving position will be possible for folk of all shapes and sizes.
+The seats on the MINI Electric are very supportive, and thanks to bags of adjustment for both the driver’s seat and steering column, finding a comfortable driving position will be possible for folk of all shapes and sizes.

 "If there’s one MINI characteristic that the Electric version simply has to preserve, it’s that famous go-kart handling.
 And to a degree, it’s successful.
 Quick steering makes the nose of the car very keen to turn in, and there’s very little body lean as you change direction."